Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Adaptive Estimators

-Thus, the expectation can be estimated by using the assumed model $f_1(y\mid \bm{x}; \hat{\bm{\gamma}})$.
-Although it seems that misspecification of $f_1(y\mid \bm{x})$ leads to inconsistency in $(\bm{\phi}_0, \theta_0)$, to our surprise, the estimator that uses the function on the right-hand side of \eqref{4.1.1} is consistent, even if it is misspecified.
-We note that if the model is correctly specified, the estimator attains the lower bound.
+What if $f_1(y\mid x)$ is misspecified?
+One might expect the solution to the estimating equation with \eqref{eff.eq} to be inconsistent as a result.
+Note that the estimator that uses the function on the right-hand side of \eqref{4.1.1} is consistent even when the assumed model for $f_1(y\mid x)$ is misspecified.
+Also, if the model is correctly specified, the estimator attains the lower bound.
+This leads to Theorem \ref{thm.eff.bound}.